osmarks/website/blog/maghammer.md

 ## Future directions

 The system is obviously not perfect.
-As well as some minor gaps (browser history isn't actually put in a full-text table, for instance, due to technical limitations), many data sources (often ones with a lot of important content!) aren't covered, such as my emails and conversation history on e.g. Discord.
+As well as some minor gaps (browser history isn't actually put in a full-text table, for instance, due to technical limitations), many data sources (often ones with a lot of important content!) aren't covered, such as conversation history on e.g. Discord.
 I also want to make better use of ML - for instance, integrating things like Meme Search Engine better, ~~local Whisper autotranscription of videos rather than having no subtitles or relying on awful YouTube ones, semantic search to augment the default [SQLite FTS](https://www.sqlite.org/fts5.html) (which uses term-based ranking - specifically, BM25),~~ and OCR of screenshots.
 I still haven't found local/open-source OCR which is both good, generalizable and usable[^3].
 Some of the trendier, newer projects in this space use LLMs to do retrieval-augmented generation, but I don't think this is a promising direction right now - available models are either too dumb or too slow/intensive, even on GPU compute, and in any case prone to hallucination.
+After some time in use use, it seems like the most critical thing to change is how chunks for embedding are generated and organized: a chunk from midway through a document retains no context about the title or other metadata, the ranker doesn't aggregate multiple chunks from within the document properly, and in my laziness (not wanting to bring in a tokenizer) they're way shorter than they have to be.

 Another interesting possibility for a redesign I have is a timeline mode.
 Since my integration plugin (mostly) knows what columns are timestamps, I could plausibly have a page display all relevant logs from a day and present them neatly.